 Skip advert

 Advertisement - Article continues below

-The Audi R8 V10 Plus occupies the same financial bracket and sticks to the old naturally aspirated school of thought – the last model still doing so in the mainstream supercar arena.
+The Audi R8 V10 Plus occupied the same financial bracket and sticks to the old naturally aspirated school of thought – the last model still doing so in the mainstream supercar arena.
 The NSX suffers over a 30bhp deficit to the R8, but boasts significantly more twisting power with 476lb ft of torque compared to the R8’s 413lb ft.

-The Honda flagship also has competition from McLaren’s entry-level 540C, in essence a cheaper 570S.
+The Honda flagship also had competition from McLaren’s entry-level 540C, in essence a cheaper 570S.
 Retaining all the granular tactility of the 570S, but with a little less outright go (although you’d struggle to tell on the road, where it delivers the same laggy whizz-bang power delivery of the more expensive version).
 The Woking-based supercar may drop a few car lengths to the NSX when both are driven in anger, but it is the more engaging to drive of the two.

-Opt for the non-S Porsche 911 Turbo and you'll pay £134,400, though the £155,970 Turbo S falls squarely into NSX territory.
+Opt for the non-S Porsche 911 Turbo and you'd pay £134,400, though the £155,970 Turbo S falls squarely into NSX territory.
 Little more needs to be said of the 911 Turbo’s phenomenal point-to-point pace, which exists within the practical 911 package that can even accommodate a pair of (toddler-sized) passengers in the second row – a unique feature amongst these rivals.

-The now-discontinued BMW i8 was the NSX’s closest rival in terms of technical anatomy.
+The BMW i8 was the NSX’s closest rival in terms of technical anatomy.
 A single electric motor deploys power at the front axle to supplement the 1.5-litre petrol unit driving the rear; the combined output of the hybrid powertrain is 357bhp.
 The BMW i8 though, operates on a lower, sports performance plain rather than supercar echelon within which the NSX competes.

+Skip advert